In the 1940s, in California, USA, soldiers and movie stars mingle and have a good time together at the Hollywood Canteen.

 The incredible cast includes comedians Joe E. Brown (Some Like it Hot), Jack Benny (To Be or Not to Be), and Eddie Cantor (Kid Millions).

-Warner’s regulars appear as themselves: Peter Lorre (Mad Love), Sydney Greenstreet (The Maltese Falcon), Alan Hale (The Sea Hawk), Paul Henreid (Now, Voyager), Ida Lupino (The Hard Way), Eleanor Parker (Caged), S.Z.
+Warner’s regulars appear as themselves: Peter Lorre (Disney’s 20,000 Leagues Under the Sea), Sydney Greenstreet (The Maltese Falcon), Alan Hale (The Adventures of Robin Hood), Paul Henreid (Now, Voyager), Ida Lupino (The Hard Way), Eleanor Parker (Caged), S.Z.
 Sakall (Romance on the High Seas), Zachary Scott (Mildred Pierce), Alexis Smith (Gentleman Jim), Barbara Stanwyck (The Gay Sisters), Jane Wyman (Night and Day), Joan Crawford (Flamingo Road), and, of course, Davis and Garfield (Humoresque).
 Look closely for Dorothy Malone (The Big Sleep).

 The Andrews Sisters, Jimmy Dorsey, The Golden Gate Quartet, Roy Rogers (with Trigger), and Sons of the Pioneers, provide musical interludes.
 Jack Carson (The Bride Came C.O.D.) sings “What Are You Doin’ the Rest of Your Life.”
 Dennis Morgan (Christmas in Connecticut) sings “You Can Always Tell a Yank.”
 The title song is performed by The Andrews Sisters.
 The Oscar-nominated tune “Sweet Dreams, Sweetheart,” written by M. K. Jerome and Ted Koehler, is sung by Joan Leslie (dubbed by Sally Sweetland) and Chorus.